expilu/smart-decisions/README.md

 > Only System 1 is implemented today; System 2 is coming.
 >
 > The API is not final and the complete intended scope of the library is not yet
-> fulfilled — expect breaking changes before 1.0.
+> fulfilled, expect breaking changes before 1.0.

 ## Install